remieldy/Rocket_Elevators_GraphQL/README.md

 ```
 #### Third Query :

-- Recovery of all interventions by a specified employee with the buildings associated to these interventions including the details (Table BuildingDetails) associated with those buildings. **IMPORTANT** interventions ID are only between 1 and 40
+- Recovery of all interventions by a specified employee with the buildings associated to these interventions including the details (Table BuildingDetails) associated with those buildings.
 ### To Answer The Query :
 ```javascript
 {user (id: 6) {